lucasdistasi/crypto-balance-tracker-legacy/README.md

 - JUnit 5 - Mockito
 - Docker - Docker Compose

 ### I want to try this API on my local machine.
-What should I do?
+What should I do? :tada:

 ---